 Toyota and Hyundai have included a Gurney flap also in the lower plate of their rear wing.

 A.Mikkelsen/A.Jaeger, Hyundai i20 Coupé WRC, Rally Catalunya pre-event test, October 2017

 E.Lappi/J.Ferm, Toyota Yaris WRC, Rally Catalunya 2017, ret.

 Even the last design of the VW Polo WRC 2017 included a Gurney flap on the lower plate of the rear wing.

 The main benefit of using a Gurney flap is an increase in downforce generated by the wing.
-The main source of downforce comes from the fact that the presence of the flap allows the flow to remain attached for longer than without any flap; if separation happens later, the wing can be set at higher angles of attack (as risk of premature separation is avoided), and higher angle of attack means higher downforce.
+The main source of downforce comes from the fact that the presence of the flap allows the flow to remain attached for longer than without any flap; if separation happens later, the wing can be set at higher angles of attack (as the risk of premature separation is avoided), and higher angle of attack means higher downforce.

 On the other side, the presence of the flap generates drag, as it generates air recirculation in front of and behind the flap: recirculation in front of the flap causes the increase in drag, as pressure is higher there, while is lower behind the flap.
 At the same time, the presence of the flap allows the flow under the airfoil to remain attached for longer (separation is delayed) which results in a drag reduction.
-Such reduction can partially or even totally compensate the drag caused by the flap itself, although the most common situation is a net drag increase.
+Such reduction can partially or even totally compensate for the drag caused by the flap itself, although the most common situation is a net drag increase.

 A deeper explanation can be found in this excellent video from GraysGarage.

 Due to the benefits (downforce) and drawbacks (drag) of the Gurney flap, aerodynamicists spend a lot of time refining their design to get the best compromise.
-But Gurney’ solution continues to be widely used, as the 2018 WRC cars still prove.
+But Gurney’s solution continues to be widely used, as the 2018 WRC cars still prove.